 Yesterday morning I stood on our side porch and took a photo of the houses across the street.

-Standing in the same spot, I zoomed and snapped the next shot focusing on the flag hanging from the house on the left
+I then zoomed the camera and snapped the next shot focusing on the flag hanging from the house on the left

 and snapped another focusing on the car sitting in the shaded driveway of the house on the right.